Red Velvet Sandwich Cookies

 Notes

-- Cookies should be stored in an airtight container in the refrigerator for up to one week.
-Enjoy!
+- Store the whoopie pies in an airtight container in the refrigerator for up to one week.
+Be sure to let them stand at room temperature before serving for the best cake-like texture.

 Nutrition